jlmelville/drnb/README.md

 is a `pip install -e .[faiss-gpu]` identifier in this repo, but it doesn't do anything more than `pip install faiss-gpu`.

-**Note**: as of June 2023, `faiss-gpu` does not currently support Python 3.11, so you will either have to stick with Python 3.10 or attempt to build faiss yourself.
-I have failed to successfully build faiss with GPU support on WSL2 with Ubuntu and a Pascal-era card (GTX 1080) -- it builds without complaint (although it fails several tests) but most or all nearest neighbor distances are returned as all zeros.
-So I recommend sticking with Python 3.10 for now.
+**Note**: as of June 2023, `faiss-gpu` does not currently support Python 3.11, so you will either have to stick with Python 3.10 or attempt to build Faiss yourself.
+With a recent CUDA update to 12.2, I have finally successfully [built Faiss with GPU support on WSL2 with Ubuntu](https://gist.github.com/jlmelville/9b4f0d91ede13bff18d26759140709f9) and a Pascal-era card (GTX 1080) -- at least it *seems* to work for what I want it to do.
+But I wouldn't blame you for sticking with Python 3.10 for now.

 ## Data setup